SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Grand Challenge

 As a bonus action, you taunt all hostile creatures that you can see within 30-foot-sphere of you.
-Each affected enemy creature must succeed on a Wisdom saving throw (DC is 8 + your proficiency bonus + your Constitution modifier) or become taunted until the start of your next turn.
+Each affected enemy creature must succeed on a Wisdom saving throw (DC = 8 + proficiency bonus + your Constitution modifier) or become taunted until the start of your next turn.
 A creature taunted by you has disadvantage on any attack roll that doesn't target you.
-This effect ends early if another ally taunts the creature, if you move more than 30 feet away from the creature or lose sight of the creature.
+This effect ends early if another ally taunts the creature or if you are ever more than 30 ft away from the creature.
 You can use this feature a number of times per long rest equal to your proficiency bonus.

 ### Level 15